-Long service leave expected to be settled more than 12 months after the reporting period is measured at the present value of amounts expected to be paid when the liabilities are settled.
+Annual leave and long service leave expected to be settled more than 12 months after the end of the reporting period is measured at the present value of amounts expected to be paid when the liabilities are settled.
 Leave liabilities are in respect of services provided by employees up to the end of the reporting period.

-When assessing expected future payments consideration is given to expected future wage and salary levels including non-salary components such as employer superannuation contributions.
+When assessing expected future payments, consideration is given to expected future wage and salary levels including nonsalary components such as employer superannuation contributions.
 In addition, the long service leave liability also considers the experience of employee departures and periods of service.

-The expected long service leave future payments are discounted using market yields at the end of the reporting period on national government bonds with terms to maturity that match, as closely as possible, the estimated future cash outflows.
+Leave payments expected to be settled 12 months after the end of the reporting period are discounted using market yields at the end of the reporting period on national government bonds with terms to maturity that match, as closely as possible, the estimated future cash outflows.

-All annual leave and unconditional long service leave provisions are classified as current liabilities as the Commission does not have an unconditional right to defer settlement of the liability for at least 12 months after the reporting period.Conditional long service leave provisions are classified as non-current liabilities because the Commission has an unconditional right to defer the settlement of the liability until the employee has completed the requisite years of service.
+All annual leave and unconditional long service leave provisions are classified as current liabilities as the Commission does not have an unconditional right to defer settlement of the liability for at least 12 months after the end of the reporting period.Conditional long service leave provisions are classified as non-current liabilities because the Commission has an unconditional right to defer the settlement of the liability until the employee has completed the requisite years of service.